XingxingHuang/DeepLearningTechniques_2D/README.md

 * Simplyfy images features.
 	* Too much noise in the image, resize may help.
 	* Use mask to focus on interested region

 * Normalization
 	* Use correct color region as normalization,

 * Training
 	* before a large run, please test it out.
 	* be clear why you run each task.
-	* analysis the task after each run
+	* analysis the task after each run.
+	* Do not use large dropout in the begining to save time.

 ### team works are hard in most case
 - data